-- a shared database,
+- · a shared database,

 - a shared filesystem (unless you use an external binary store like S3),

-- a load-balancer with stick sessions.
+- · a load-balancer with stick sessions.

-The shared filesystem is usually a NFS mount.
-You must not shared the whole Nuxeo installation tree, see below.
+The shared filesystem is usually an NFS mount.
+You must not share the whole Nuxeo installation tree, see below.